bluesky/scanspec/main/_sources/how-to/run-container.md.txt

 To pull the container from github container registry and run:

 ```
-$ docker run ghcr.io/bluesky/scanspec:main --version
+$ docker run ghcr.io/bluesky/scanspec:latest --version
 ```

-To get a released version, use a numbered release instead of `main`.
+To get a released version, use a numbered release instead of `latest`.